sitch-io/demo/README.md

 This docker-compose configuration will make setting up a test environment for SITCH a little easier.

+### Important Note

+If you've already set up the SITCH demo environment and you just want the updated app components for the ELK stack, use the release tagged `v0.9` from this repo.
+That updates the ELK stack and leaves InfluxDB alone.
+In order to update InfluxDB, the back-end ports in the `sitch-io/web` component will need to be changed.
+If you're not looking to update InfluxDB, stay with `v0.9`

 Here's the process for setting up the service side of SITCH:

 ### Pre-requisites